GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 </details>

 <details>
-<summary>After submitting my Intune Device ID, I did not receive the successfully offboarded email.
-What should I do?</summary>
+<summary>What should I do if I did not receive the successfully offboarded email after submitting my Intune Device ID</summary>

 It may take up to 30 minutes for the SEED team to send the successfully offboarded email to you.
 If you still have not received this email, please raise a [support request](https://go.gov.sg/seed-techpass-support).